 - Catalog filter serves as a post-filtering.
 Meaning that the recommendation model might return 10 suitable items, but if you specified a very strict catalog filter, it can filter out some of those recommended products.

-- In Filter based template, the dynamic catalog filter from the get-recommendation request is ignored.
+- In Filter-based template, the dynamic catalog filter from the get-recommendation request is ignored.

 - In Advanced template request latency stack up with more recommendation engines added in a single advanced template instance.
 Please consider it when designing a recommendation engine.

-- In all AI models, which are using events for training, there's minimum threshold of 2 events, which are considered for training per customer. e.g. customer with 1 purchase_item during the last 90 days will not be considered, a customer with 1 purchase_item and 1 view_item, will be considered for model training.
+- In all AI models, which are using events for training, there's a minimum threshold of 2 events, which are considered for training per customer. e.g. customer with 1 purchase_item during the last 90 days will not be considered, a customer with 1 purchase_item and 1 view_item, will be considered for model training.
 This mechanism is introduced to mitigate model skewness.

 - Max 1000 products could be requested in the parameter